drewswu/BadassCMS/README.md

-BadassCMS is a public git repo on Github which allows one to quickly install a node.js, mysql, drupal, and git on an Amazon EC2 Free Tier instance.
+BadassCMS is a set of scripts which will set up a (badass) CMS, using a tech stack with node.js, wheat, mysql, and git on an Amazon EC2 Free Tier instance.

-Please feel free to contribute commits.

-Maintained by: @drewbiewubie
+Maintainer: @drewbiewubie